 - An Executive Order was issued on February 28, 2025, instructing the Secretary of the Commerce to investigate with the Secretary of Defense, the Secretary of the Interior, and the Secretary of Energy to evaluate the national security risks associated with copper import dependency.
 A report is due to the President within 270 days.
 The executive order can be viewed here Federal Register:: Addressing the Threat to National Security From Imports of Copper.
-Comment period ends on April 1st, 2025. - An Executive Order was issued on March 6th, 2025, instructing the Secretary of the Commerce to investigate under section 232 of the Trade Expansion Act to determine the effects on the national security of imports of timber, lumber, and derivative products.
+Comment period ended on April 1st, 2025. - An Executive Order was issued on March 6th, 2025, instructing the Secretary of the Commerce to investigate under section 232 of the Trade Expansion Act to determine the effects on the national security of imports of timber, lumber, and derivative products.
 A report is due to the President within 270 days.
 The executive order can be viewed here Federal Register:: Addressing the Threat to National Security From Imports of Timber, Lumber, and Their Derivative Products.
-Comment period ends on April 1st, 2025. - President Trump announced via social media that he would be implementing a 200% tariff on wine, spirits, and other alcohol beverages from European Union Countries.
+Comment period ended on April 1st, 2025. - President Trump announced via social media that he would be implementing a 200% tariff on wine, spirits, and other alcohol beverages from European Union Countries.
 This is in response to the EU's recently announced 50% tariff on US origin alcohol beverages.
 You can view the post here.
 Truth Details | Truth Social - President Trump issued an executive order on March 24th, 2025 stating that "On or after April 2, 2025, a tariff of 25 percent may be imposed on all goods imported into the United States from any country that imports Venezuelan oil, whether directly from Venezuela or indirectly through third parties.
 Duties imposed by this order will be supplemental to duties on imports already imposed pursuant to IEEPA, section 232 of the Trade Expansion of 1962, section 301 of the Trade Act of 1974, or any other authority."
-Countries, based on available data and trends, that import Venezuelan oil are China, India, Spain, Cuba, Brazil, Turkey and to a lesser extent Russia, Singapore, and Vietnam.
 The executive order can be viewed here.
-IMPOSING TARIFFS ON COUNTRIES IMPORTING VENEZUELAN OIL The White House.
 The Federal Register notice is here.
-Federal Register :: Imposing Tariffs on Countries Importing Venezuelan Oil - President Trump stated on March 24th, 2025 that in the very near future he will announce tariffs on pharmaceuticals and aluminum.
-He specifically is concerned on these items being sourced from other countries and the need for these items in situations like war. - An Executive Order has been issued to the USTR suggesting the Harbor Maintenance Fee and a 10% service fee should be charged on imports calling on Canada and Mexico ports and then moving into the US by land ports.
-These charges would be part of the charges owed by the importer of record to Customs and Border Protection.
+Federal Register:: Imposing Tariffs on Countries Importing Venezuelan Oil - President Trump stated on March 24th, 2025 that in the very near future he will announce tariffs on pharmaceuticals and semiconductors.
+The 232 investigations can be found here.
+2025-06587.pdf 2025-06591.pdf The BIS is requesting public comments by May 7th, 2025. - An Executive Order has been issued to the USTR suggesting the Harbor Maintenance Fee and a 10% service fee should be charged on imports calling on Canada and Mexico ports and then moving into the US by land ports.
+These charges would be part of the charges owed by the importer of record to Customs and Border Protection. - An Executive Order creating an investigation into critical minerals under Section 232 has been issued.
+A report is due by October 12, 2025.
+Ensuring National Security and Economic Resilience Through Section 232 Actions on Processed Critical Minerals and Derivative Products The White House